dashscope/dash-cookbook/README.md

 [DashScope website](https://dashscope.aliyun.com/) for a complete list of models supported.

+## 🚀 ModelStudio

+[ModelStudio(百炼)](https://bailian.console.aliyun.com/#/home) is a one-stop large-scale model development platform based on [DashScope](https://dashscope.aliyun.com/) API services.
+It provides complete model service tools and full-chain application development kits for enterprise customers and individual developers, pre-installing rich capability plugins, providing convenient integration methods such as RAG and Assistant API, and efficiently completing the construction of large-scale model applications.

 ## 🚀 DashVector
 [DashVector](https://www.aliyun.com/activity/intelligent/DashVector) is a fully-managed vectorDB service that supports